wildfly-extras/wildfly-mp-reactive-feature-pack/README.md

 spec subsystems.

 It contains a reference to the WildFly feature pack.
-It's version is `current` which means it will download the latest released version (which at the time of writing is 20.0.0.Final.
-If you want to choose a different version, you can modify the file and append the version as `current:19.0.0.Final` for example.
-Note that WildFly 19.0.0.Final is the first version this feature pack can be installed into, although some of the functionality requires WildFly 20.0.0.Final.
+It's version is `current` which means it will download the latest released version (which at the time of writing is 23.0.0.Final.
+If you want to choose a different version, you can modify the file and append the version as `current:23.0.1.Final` for example.

 Next it contains a reference to this feature pack.